 The curved surface of the completed road allowed for rain water to flow to the sides where channels would disperse it.

-As for the measurements of these ancient Roman roads, the standard ranged between four and six metres in width.
+As for the measurements of these ancient Roman streets, the standard ranged between four and six metres in width.
 The bigger ones designed for the passage of two carriages were between 10 to 14 metres in width.

 Sidewalks, or pavements, for pedestrians were beaten down earth between three and 10 metres wide.
 Where roads were heavily used, these sidewalks were used by pedestrians as well as horses.